fabiengagne/petg-adhesive-study/README.md

 ## Current status

 The French publication is the current working version.
 An English version and additional experimental photographs will be added later.
+The manuscript of the English version is hosted on a private Google Drive and can't be shared at this time.

 ## Authors